notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 - Alternately, to add a built-in command, you may instead provide the menu command ID via the `id` attribute.
 The command ID values for a given menu can be found in your localization file (like [english.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/nativeLang/english.xml)), which will map the localized text you see in the menu to the command ID, or in [menuCmdID.h](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/src/menuCmdID.h).
     - For example, `<Item id="42001"/>` will add a context-menu entry that calls the **Edit > Cut** action by its command ID.
     - **NOTE**: `<Item id="0"/>` has a special meaning: it acts as a horizonal separator line -- that's how you can get a line between groups in the context menu.
-- To add a plugin command, you need to provide the plugin's menu item name (as it appears in the Plugins menu) as the value of the PluginEntryName attribute and the command's menu item name (as it appears in the plugin's sub-menu) as the value of the PluginCommandItemName attribute.
+- To add a plugin command, you need to provide the plugin's menu item name (as it appears in the Plugins menu) as the value of the PluginEntryName attribute and the command's menu item name (as it appears in the plugin's sub-menu) as the value of the PluginCommandItemName attribute.  (_Note_: Context menu entries will only work for entries immediately under the plugin name; entries deeper than that, like **Plugins > Super Plugin Name > Submenu Here > I Want This Command**, will not work.)
     - For example: `<Item PluginEntryName="MIME Tools" PluginCommandItemName="Base64 Encode" />` will add a context-menu entry that calls **Plugins > MIME Tools > Base64 Encode**

 Note that the menu names and menu item names (whether built-in or plugin names) that you use in the should be in English, not in a translated language.
 The Shortcut Mapper can help you find the English name of plugin commands; simply switch to English localization for the raw name of built-in commands; or you can look at the [english.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/nativeLang/english.xml) that shipped with your distribution.